Immigrant generations: 1.5 generation

 Because 1.5 generation individuals immigrate during their adolescence at a time of identity formation, this may contribute to their curiosity about other groups that are different from their own.
 Andray Domsey reports that this curiosity makes them more open to accepting and adopting a culture foreign to them.
 Although the curiosity of foreign cultures could easily destabilize their recently-developed ethnic identity, 1.5 generation adolescents may be more inclined to integrate into their new country's culture as a means of survival.
-After all, in the example of immigrants to the United States, classroom instructions are given in English, and, especially for adolescents attending public schools, their peers will only speak English.
+After all, in the example of immigrants to the United States, classroom instruction is given in English, and, especially for adolescents attending public schools, their peers will only speak English.
 However, the ease of acculturation is dependent on age; the older an individual is when they immigrated to the United States, the harder it will be for them to assimilate into American society.
 As such, even if a Generation 1.5 individual wanted to fully assimilate into American society—which might result in a greater earning potential—their age would make the process difficult.
-Gindelsky's findings also further prove that acculturation is more often sought after due to the associated increase in earning potential and for survival, and less so simply due to curiosity.
+Gindelsky's findings further demonstrate that acculturation is more often sought after due to the associated increase in earning potential and for survival, and less so simply due to curiosity.

 1.75 and 1.25 generations

-Rubén G. Rumbaut has coined the term "1.75 generation" and "1.25 generation" immigrants, for children who are closer to birth or full adulthood when they immigrate.
+Rubén G. Rumbaut has coined the terms "1.75 generation" and "1.25 generation" immigrants, for children who are closer to birth or full adulthood when they immigrate.
 Children who arrive in their early childhood (ages 0–5) are referred to as 1.75 generation immigrants since their experiences are closer to a true 2nd-generation immigrant who was born in the country they live in: they retain virtually no memory of their country of birth, were too young to go to school to learn to read or write in the parental language or dialect in the home country, typically learn the language or dialect of the country they immigrate to without an accent and are almost entirely socialized there.
 Children who arrive in their adolescent years (ages 13–17) are referred to as 1.25 generation immigrants because their experiences are closer to the first generation of adult immigrants than to the native born second generation.